 Mile 6.8 – Water access via Buckeye Creek on the right side of the trail.
 Fill up and turn around heading back to the campsites.

-Mile 7.3 – Night one at the campsites near the MST/Green Mountain Trail junction.
+Mile 7.3 – Night one at the grassy campsites near the Green Mountain Trail junction.

 Mile 7.4 – Optional Mt.
-Hardy ~2 mile summit hike – Follow the MST east passing the T-junction with the Green Mountain Trail.
-(This optional hike is primarily for peakbaggers since it will count on the South Beyond 6,000 list.
+Hardy ~2 mile summit hike – Follow the connector trail east to the T-junction with the Green Mountain Trail and continue south on the Green Mountain Trail (This optional hike is primarily for peakbaggers since it will count for the South Beyond 6000 Challenge.
 The views are not worth the trip.)

 (A second option for a slightly longer day hike would be to continue east past Mt.
 Hardy for ~1.5 miles to the overlook for Mt.
 Hardy Falls.
 This waterfall is nearly 100 feet high but is on a very small creek.
 You should consider this after a good rainfall.)